 • The BOM would like to thank Deputy Principal Eileen Kenny for her successful application for an upgrade on our playground facilities in which the school received a grant

 Credit Union Quiz:

-The School Sportshall athletics team are taking part in a friendly on the 8th of February in Colaiste Colmcille against Creevy NS and St McCartans NS.
-They will also be competing in St Clare’s Comprehensive on the 20th of February in the North Leitrim Finals with the hope to progressing to the county finals and beyond.
+The School Sportshall athletics team will be competing in St Clare’s Comprehensive on Tuesday 18th of February in the North Leitrim Finals, with the hope to progress to the county finals and beyond.
 We wish them all the best in the competitions and congratulations to everyone who tried out for the teams.

 Cara 5km Run:

 This year 6th class will be taking part in the Cara 5km Run.
 This is an excellent opportunity for the children to run or walk and feel a sense of accomplishment at having achieved a target.
 They will be practicing with their teacher coming up to the event and more information about the details for the day will be released at the end of February.

 Football Training for boys and girls from 4th, 5th and 6th classes will begin on Mondays after the February mid-term break.

 The winners in the “Best Kept Classrooms” competition for the month of January were:

 Junior Award: 1st Class – Mrs Mc Sharry

 Well done to the pupils and teachers involved.